Alabama birthday girl begged dying brother to ‘stay with me’

 Dowdell told the story of Saturday’s terror in Dadeville to The Associated Press on Monday surrounded by family.
 The shooting left her 18-year-old brother, Philstavious “Phil” Dowdell, and three others dead, along with another 32 injured, some critically.

+She tapped her brother's face, begging him to, “stay with me.”
+“I wasn’t crying at the moment because I was trying to be strong instead of panicking.
+And so I said, 'You’re going to be all right.
+You’re a fighter, you’re strong," she recalled.

 As of Monday evening, state officials had yet to release much information about their investigation.
-The Alabama Law Enforcement Agency said only that shell casings from handguns had been found, making it unlikely that a high-powered rifle was used.
+The Alabama Law Enforcement Agency said only that shell casings from handguns had been found, noting that there was no evidence a high-powered rifle was used.
 Investigators continued to appeal for information from the public, including videos.

 The weekend was marked by a series of high-profile shootings in the U.S. One left two people dead and four wounded Saturday in Louisville, Kentucky; another resulted in four men being shot — one fatally — in Los Angeles; and a third left two women wounded at Lincoln University in southeastern Pennsylvania.

-Note: This story has been updated to correct the year that Corbin Dahmontrey Holston graduated high school to 2018.